Dental Crowns & Partial Crowns // for Mishawaka and South Bend

 A dental crown is a "cap" placed over a tooth.
 When cemented into place, crowns fully encase the entire visible portion of a tooth that lies at and above the gum line.
 The cap restores the tooth’s shape, size, strength and appearance, and when cemented into place, covers the visible portion of a tooth.

-Doctor Coulter may recommend a dental crown in order to protect a weak tooth from breaking or to hold together parts of a cracked tooth, or to restore a broken tooth or one that is damaged or worn down.
-Dr. Coulter may also recommend a dental crown to cover or support a tooth with a large filling or to hold a dental bridge in place.
-In other cases, Doctor Coulter may recommend a dental crown to cover misshaped or discolored teeth, to cover a dental implant or to cover a tooth that's previously been treated with a root canal.
+Doctor Coulter may recommend a dental crown in order to protect a weak tooth from breaking or to hold together parts of a cracked tooth.
+Other situations where a dental crown may be in order include, restoring a broken, damaged or worn tooth.
+Additionally, doctor may recommend a dental crown to cover or support a tooth with a large filling, or to hold a dental bridge in place.
+A crown may also be applicable to cover misshaped or discolored teeth, to cover a dental implant or to cover a tooth that's previously been treated with a root canal.

 Types of Dental Crowns